GastonZalba/ol-street-view/README.md

 #### apiKey

 Google Maps Api Key
-If not provided, the map will be in inverted colors withe the message "For development purposes only"
+If not provided, the map will be in inverted colors with the message "For development purposes only"

 Type: [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)